Nixoxo/behavioral-cloning/writeup_report.md

 I finally randomly shuffled the data set and in the beginning I used a validation set of data until I found a fitting deep learning architecture.
 (Note: I am not using a validation set anymore)

 I iterated through this process until the model was successfully passing a round.

+Another thing which I did with the dataset is to flip the image and negated the steering angle to generate more data.